daytonaio/content/guides/20240827_setup_mongodb_daytona_playground.md

 ---
-title: 'Setting Up a MongoDB Playground with Daytona'
+title: "Setting Up a MongoDB Playground with Daytona"
 description:
-  'Learn how to setup mongoDB playground with Daytona and with it using the Terminal or the official MongoDB extension '
+  "Learn how to setup mongoDB playground with Daytona and with it using the Terminal or the official MongoDB extension "
 date: 2024-08-27
-author: 'Tata Shalom'
+author: "Tata Shalom"
-tags: ['daytona', 'devcontainer', 'mongoDB']
+tags: ["daytona", "devcontainer", "mongoDB"]
 ---

 # Setting Up a MongoDB Playground with Daytona